nickzoic/nick.zoic.org/art/journey-onward-apple-2-and-me/index.md

 ![System 80 model 3](img/hardware_s80-blue-label-front-800.jpg)
 *Image: [classic-computers.org.nz/system-80](https://www.classic-computers.org.nz/system-80/hardware_s80.htm)*

-The Apple 2 wasn't even our first computer with a keyboard: that was the "System 80", a Dick Smith clone of the RadioShack TRS-80 Model 1.
+The Apple 2 wasn't even our first computer with a proper keyboard: that was the "System 80", a Dick Smith clone of the RadioShack TRS-80 Model 1.
-In addition to having an actual keyboard, it featured a built in cassette player to load and save programs.
+In addition to having an actual keyboard, it featured a built in cassette player to load and save programs from audio cassettes.

 I remember spending hours colouring in graph paper to design a game for its unusual 6 pixels per character, 128x48 graphics display mode.